luizbgomide/sovereign/spells.md

 For the rest of the [Turn](/rules#turn), the target is immune to injury caused by mundane manifestations of that substance; stone weapons don’t harm them, water doesn’t drown them, fire doesn’t burn them, and wind doesn’t topple them.
 This affects secondary effects of the material as well; a fire-pacted mage couldn’t be boiled in a pot, and an earth-pacted one won’t be suffocated if buried alive.

 #### Fly
-The elementalist chooses a visible ally within one hundred feet; the target becomes capable of swift and easy aerial travel, flying at twice their usual movement rate.
+The elementalist chooses a visible ally within one 100ft; the target becomes capable of swift and easy aerial travel, flying at twice their usual movement rate.

 If the spell ends or is dispelled while aloft, the target descends gently to the earth.
 This spell lasts for one [Turn](/rules#turn), though casters of fifth level or more can make it last an hour, and those of eighth level or more can make it last until dawn or dusk, whichever comes next.

 #### Form Tunnel
-A passage is carved through natural stone or earth, forming a tunnel up to twenty feet long per caster level and up to ten feet wide and tall.
+A passage is carved through natural stone or earth, forming a tunnel up to 20ft long per caster level and up to 10ft wide and tall.

-The caster ca cause the earth to compress and pack itself so as to stabilize the tunnel even in very sandy or burdened soil, or they can allow it to collapse naturally if burdened by some large structure or unstable surroundings.
+The caster can cause the earth to compress and pack itself so as to stabilize the tunnel even in very sandy or burdened soil, or they can allow it to collapse naturally if burdened by some large structure or unstable surroundings.

-This spell can function against worked stone, but the length of the tunnel is much shorter, being only two feet per level.
+This spell can function against worked stone, but the length of the tunnel is much shorter, being only 2ft per level.
 Magical stone or earth cannot be altered by this spell.
 The caster has basic control over the direction and interior features of the tunnel, and can form stairs or other simple structures within it.

 #### Become Element
 The elementalist charges their physical shape with the qualities of a chosen element for the rest of the [Turn](/rules#turn).